 - There may be a decrease in the sensation of the penis, especially during intercourse.

-- in unsterile conditions
+- the procedure takes place in unsterile conditions

-- by inexperienced or untrained providers
+- inexperienced or untrained providers carry out the procedure

 Recommendations for the recovery period include: